yogeshhk/MiningResume/src/README.md

 :

 Honors:
-Multiple recognitions in the form of Spot awards.
+Multiple recognition in the form of Spot awards.
 :
 ```